sogno-platform/example-deployments/pyvolt-dpsim-demo/README.md

 ```
 ### HugePages

-The current setup requires HugePages support for the Realtime-Simulator.
-This can be checkt and activates as follows:
+The current setup requires HugePages support for the real-time simulator.
+This can be checked and activated as follows:

 ```bash
 # Verify HugePages